Search our site…

 Governance Structure

-Minutes for Board are published and can be views on our minutes page.
+Minutes for both Boards are published and can be views on our minutes page.

-The group commission and oversee the completion of the SAR process, working with involved professionals from start to finish, communicating with service users and families and commissioning the author of the final SAR report before developing action plans as a result of recommendations made in terms of practice by the independent author.
+The group commissions and oversees the completion of the SAR process, working with involved professionals from start to finish, communicating with people and families, and commissioning the author of the final SAR report before developing action plans as a result of recommendations made by the SAR author.

-As of 2015-2016, the Safeguarding Adults Review Panel has been delegated responsibility for the gathering of shared learning from practice nationwide, including developing action plans as a result of SARs that have been undertaken elsewhere in the country, and sharing learning, both positive and negative, with board members as a result of these incidents and the resultant reports.
+SARP is also responsible for gathering of shared learning from practice nationwide, including developing action plans as a result of SARs that have been undertaken elsewhere in the country, and sharing learning, both positive and negative, with board members as a result of these incidents and the resultant reports

-The Children’s Case Review Panel, is responsible for commissioning the undertaking of Local Children’s Safeguarding Practice Reviews (LCSPR)), on behalf of the Partnership as and when required under No Secrets (2000) and the Working together to Safeguard Children (2018).
+• The Children’s Case Review Panel, is responsible for commissioning the undertaking of Local Children’s Safeguarding Practice Reviews (LCSPR), on behalf of the Partnership as and when required under No Secrets (2000) and the Working together to Safeguard Children (2013).

-The group commission and oversee the completion of the LCSPR process, working with involved professionals from start to finish, communicating with service users and families and commissioning the author of the final report before developing action plans as a result of recommendations made in terms of practice by the independent author.
+The group commission and oversee the completion of the LCSPR process, working with involved professionals from start to finish, communicating with people and their families, and commissioning the author of the final report before developing action plans as a result of recommendations by the author.

-The group will also identify and manage Partnership Reviews of cases which do not meet the statutory criteria for a LCSPR but can provide valuable information about how organisations are working together and identify improvements.
+The group will also identify and manage reviews of cases which do not meet the statutory criteria for a LCSPR but can provide valuable information about how organisations are working together and identify improvements.
 This learning will always be disseminated amongst members of the Partnership.

 Case Review Panel is also responsible for gathering of shared learning from practice nationwide, including developing action plans as a result of LCSPRs that have been undertaken elsewhere in the country, and sharing learning, both positive and negative, with board members as a result of these incidents and the resultant reports.